Startup strategy is like Kung Fu. There are many styles that work. But in a bar fight, you’re going to get punched in the face regardless.

 The best business model in 2019 is “doing good.”
 It attracts and retains talent even when salaries are low and risk of failure is high.
 It attracts customers even when prices are high and quality is low.
 It’s also the way to marry capitalism with morality.

-Your values are tested only when the decisions are tough, like losing money, hurting your brand, firing a highly-productive employee who isn’t a culture-fit, or a wonderful culture-fit who isn’t able to be productive.
+Your values are tested only when the decisions are tough, like losing money, hurting your brand, firing a highly-productive employee who isn’t a culture-fit, or a wonderful culture-fit who isn’t productive.
 Your values are defined by what you tolerate.
 Your culture, and even your purpose, is the outcome of living your values.

 Find and focus on one reliable distribution mechanism before diluting your time diversifying.
 If you can’t find one sizable sustainable source of customers, the solution won’t be found by piecing together three small unsustainable ones.